Periodic Floer homology and Seiberg-Witten Floer cohomology: The global arguments: Properties of instantons

-\paragraph{\textit{Proof of Lemma 5.10:}} The proof differs in one place from the proof of Lemma 3.8 in \cite{T4}.
+The proof differs in one place from the proof of Lemma 3.8 in \cite{T4}.
 Here is the argument in our case: Use Lemma \ref{lem:5.7} with the manipulations done in Step 2 from the proof of Proposition 4.4 in the article \(\op{SW}\Rightarrow\op{Gr}\) in \cite{T5} to obtain an \(r\) and \((A, \psi )\) independent constant \(z_* \geq 1\) such that obeys the differential inequality

 at points on \(\bbR \times M\) where \(1 - |\alpha|^{2} \leq c_{0}^{-1}\).
 Meanwhile, use (\ref{(5.10)}) with Lemma \ref{lem:5.1} to obtain an \((A, \psi)\) and \(r\) independent constant \(z_{**}\) such that the function obeys